-The scheme assists UK exporters in gaining access to working capital finance (both pre and post-shipment) in respect of specific export contracts.
-Under the scheme, we provide partial guarantees to lenders to cover the credit risks associated with export working capital facilities.
-Where a lender provides such a facility in respect of a UK export contract, we can typically guarantee 80% of the risk.
+The scheme assists UK exporters in gaining access to working capital finance both pre- and post-shipment in respect of specific export related contracts.
+UKEF can provide partial guarantees to lenders to cover the credit risks associated with export working capital facilities.
+Where a lender provides such a facility in respect of a UK export related contract, UKEF can guarantee up to 80% of the risk.

-The scheme is particularly useful in circumstances where a UK exporter wins an overseas contract that is higher in value than is typical for it or succeeds in winning more overseas contracts than it has done before.
+This means UK exporters can be more able to support an export transaction in circumstances where their lender does not have sufficient risk appetite for the full facility amount.
+This is particularly useful in circumstances where a UK exporter wins an overseas contract that is higher in value than they can typically fulfil or succeeds in winning more overseas contracts than it has done before.

 How to apply

-Exporters should not contact us directly.
-The scheme can only be accessed through lenders that have signed up to participate in the scheme.
-You can find a full list of UK participating lenders below.
+The scheme can only be accessed through lenders that have signed up to participate.

 |National Westminster Bank Plc||Chris Duggan, SolutionsLine Team||0800 firstname.lastname@example.org|